code-with-divyanshu/react_js_code/12_Mega_Blog/README.md

 2-Create PostForm component which is about how to handle post-form data it's very commplicated and very imp topic.

 3-Create form to get slug to every user based on there post title.

+## Learn Day-8

+1-Create a pages for user interface and a view a frontend and on web page.

+2-Debug some bugs and fix them.